 Circle Time Area:

-- Have a sleigh bell hanging from a ribbon for each child.
-Sing winter songs in traditional language and have the children shake their bells.
+Have a sleigh bell hanging from a ribbon for each child.
+Sing winter songs in traditional language and have the children shake their bells: Egg Carton Jingle Bells, Jingle Bell Sticks, Jingle Bell Streamers and The Nutcracker.

-This is a cultural seasonal activity we are doing in the infant/toddler room.
-We started by sharing the book Métis Christmas Mittens with the children by looking at the pictures of the mittens and talking about them, I then bought some mittens and sewed some left-over material I had that looked like beading to represent the Métis mittens.
-I just brought them out today and have them readily available for the children to put on.
-I will have them out until after the holidays.
-This activity helps the children develop the process of grasping and using their pincers grasp to get the mittens on.
-This also helps the children to get comfortable with wearing mittens as the weather gets colder.
+This is a cultural seasonal activity from infant/toddler room.
+We started by sharing the book Métis Christmas Mittens with the children, looking at the pictures of the mittens and talking about them.
+Educators brought in mittens and sewed left-over material that looked like beading to represent the Métis mittens, for the children to put on.
+They felt that this activity helped the children develop the process of grasping and using their pincers grasp to get the mittens on.
+It also helped the children to get comfortable with wearing mittens as the weather gets colder.

 Elder Involvement: